WickedSmoke/action-tl/README.md

 How to Compile
 ==============

 Qt 5 is required.
-Project files are provided for QMake & m2.
+Project files are provided for QMake & copr.

 To build with QMake:

     qmake-qt5; make

-To build with m2:
+To build with copr:

-    m2; make
+    copr